 It’s a sharp and sometimes excruciating pain in the lower back adjacent to the tailbone.
 Belly bands and braces that support this region help stabilize the joint, which may prevent pain during activities.

-This occurs during the second trimester and is yet another annoying pain of pregnancy.
+This symptom occurs during the second trimester.
 It’s described as anything from a dull ache to a sharp pain on the front of the hip and below the belly.

 Ever go for a run without a sports bra?
 Sounds awful, right?
 The same principle applies to a growing baby bump.
-Gentle compression of a belly band can help support the uterus and reduce discomfort from movement during physical activity.
-A word of caution: Too much compression on the abdomen can impair circulation, and it can cause negative effects on blood pressure.
-It can also contribute to heartburn and indigestion.
+The gentle compression of a belly band can help support the uterus and reduce discomfort from movement during physical activity.

-4. They allow you to engage comfortably in daily activities.
+They allow you to engage comfortably in daily activities

 Exercise during pregnancy has many positive health benefits.
 A study in Current Reviews in Musculoskeletal Medicine indicates that prenatal exercise has a positive effect on health.